-A classic from the 1800's in France its origins are debated.
-I would like to believe the most romantic story - of the one where chef Henri Charpentier erroneously lit up the liquor while he was about to serve the Prince of Wales.
-Left with no choice but to serve the dessert he proceeded with confidence to present this "flambéed" dish! later on when he was asked the name of this delicacy he said Crepes Princess.
-A young girl Suzette seated at the table requested the Prince to rename it after her instead - hence the creation of Crêpes Suzette.
-The one questionable fact in the story remains unanswered - Henri was 14 years old at this time, was he serving the Prince?
+A classic from the 1800's in France, its origins are debated.
+I would like to believe the most romantic story-the one where chef Henri Charpentier erroneously lit up the liquor while he was about to serve the Prince of Wales.
+Left with no choice but to serve the dessert, he proceeded with confidence to present this "flambéed" dish!
+Later on, when he was asked the name of this delicacy, he said crepes princess.
+A young girl, Suzette, seated at the table, requested the Prince to rename it after her instead—thus the creation of Crêpes Suzette.
+The one questionable fact in the story remains unanswered-Henri was 14 years old at the time.
+Was he serving the Prince?

 This dish remains a classic.
-Not much has changed over the years in its ingredients.
+Its ingredients have not changed much over the years.

 Makes 10 crepes